-Valium is undoubtedly an addictive substance.
-Why is this?
-Because it acts on the brain’s GABA receptors, which are receptors on nerve cells that receive the chemical messages that help with inhibiting or reducing nerve impulses.
+Valium is undoubtedly an addictive substance, but why is valium addictive?
+Valium is addictive because it acts on the brain’s GABA receptors, which are receptors on nerve cells that receive the chemical messages that help with inhibiting or reducing nerve impulses.
 When this is out of balance, it can create a dependency similar to alcohol.
 More importantly, it can make patients feel relaxed without the subsequent hangover.
 Unsurprisingly, it is an attractive substance for abuse.
 With that in mind, even people who use the medication correctly can develop a dependency.
 It starts with developing a tolerance.
 Next, you start to increase the dose to achieve the same effect.
 As more times go on, you keep taking more pills to prevent a recurrence of unwanted feelings as well as withdrawal symptoms.

 Reasons People Abuse Valium

 Valium is frequently used by people who need help dealing with the stressors of daily life.
 These people are also the ones most likely to abuse it.
 The reasons for abuse are countless, and many who abuse the drug aren’t necessarily doing it to invoke the high feelings.
 They take it to feel “normal”, to relieve stress and anxiety.
 Alternatively, it’s not uncommon for someone to discuss Valium’s purported benefits for better sleep.
-The drug is known to produce a sense of intense calm and euphoria, especially when taken in higher doses.
+A main reason why valium is addictive is because the drug is known to produce a sense of intense calm and euphoria, especially when taken in higher doses.
 Many people make the mistake that since it’s legal, it must be safe and less addictive than illicit street drugs like Heroin or Cocaine.
 Due in part to these misconceptions, many individuals have accidentally overdosed.
 Some signs of an overdose will include:

 The Signs And Symptoms Of Valium Addiction